-There has been a slight decrease in the amount of Casual workers from 91 to 88.
-This has not changed the percentage of men to women in casual employment, 69% and 31% respectively.
+There has again been a significant decrease in the amount of Casual workers from 88 to 35, and this has also changed the percentage of men to women in casual employment, 77% and 23% respectively.

-The majority of our group of Casual workers is involved in Community Fire Safety work, which includes general community activities (Advocates) and working with Children and Young Persons (CYP worker).
-A smaller group consists of individuals who support the training function of the Service's Training Academy (Uniformed) or provide general administrative support (Support).
-The latter is, not surprisingly, the only group with more women than men.
+Casual workers are involved in Community Fire Safety work, which includes general community activities (Advocates) and working with Children and Young Persons (CYP worker).
+A smaller group consists of individuals who support the training function of the Service's Training Academy or provide general administrative support.